Man Utd Must Finish In Top Three, Says Ronaldo - UrduPoint

 The German interim boss has steadied the ship since taking over from the sacked Ole Gunnar Solskjaer but United are languishing in seventh place, 22 points behind leaders Manchester City.

-The five-time world player of the year has called for a change of mindset within the dressing room to address United's poor form, which resulted in a 1-0 defeat at the hands of Wolves in their most recent league outing.
+Five-time world player of the year Ronaldo has called for a change of mindset within the dressing room to address United's poor form, which resulted in a 1-0 loss at the hands of Wolves in their most recent league outing.

-"Manchester United should win the league or be second or third," Ronaldo told Sky sports.
+"Manchester United should win the league or be second or third," he told Sky sports.
 "I don't see any other position for Manchester United.

 "In my heart, I don't accept that our mentality be less than being in the top three in the Premier League, in my opinion.